 Indeed, the independent Kazakhstan's most significant exploits were the youth team's involvement at the FIFA U-20 World Cup finals in Nigeria in 1999 and Irtysh Pavlodar's fourth-place finish at the 2000/01 Asian Club Championship (now the AFC Champions League).
 The national futsal team also contested three AFC Futsal Championships, coming third in 1999 and second in 2000, and proceeding to the FIFA Futsal World Cup in Guatemala in millennium year.

 Perhaps the most significant progress has been made in the futsal sector.
-Kairat Almaty, the country's strongest club, reached three UEFA Futsal Cup semi-finals in four years, taking third place in the 2008/09 edition.
+Kairat Almaty, the country's strongest club, reached five UEFA Futsal Cup semi-finals in seven years, claiming third place in 2008/09 and 2010/11 before winning the title in 2012/13.
 The national Under-21 squad, meanwhile, played in the inaugural UEFA European U21 Futsal Tournament, staged in St Petersburg, Russia, in 2008.

 ©UEFA.com 1998-2013.
 All rights reserved.